Caraxi/ItemSearchPlugin/README.md

 Built using the ItemSearchWindow feature of Dalamud, but implemented as a plugin to allow modification easier without rebuilding Dalamud.

 ## Features

+Search for items and create in game links for them even if you don't own the item.

 ### Regex Search
 Search for items that match a given pattern.